Tanz0rz/haxe-fmod/docs/getting-started.md

     lime test mac
     ```

-    You should hear your event as soon as the game window opens.
-If the build succeeds but stays silent, run `haxelib run haxefmod check` from the project directory and read the game's console output with `FmodManager.EnableDebugMessages()` on.
+    You hear your event as soon as the game window opens.
+If the build succeeds but stays silent, run `haxelib run haxefmod check` from the project directory.
+Then read the game's console output with `FmodManager.EnableDebugMessages()` on.

 === "Heaps"

-    Compile as usual, then stage the FMOD runtime files next to the output:
+    Compile as usual.
+Then stage the FMOD runtime files next to the output:

     ```bash
     haxe build-hl.hxml
     haxelib run haxefmod stage linux hl build/hl
     ```

     Pass `mac` or `windows` instead of `linux` on those platforms.
-The [stage command](guides/tools-cli.md#stage) copies the FMOD libraries and `hlaxe_fmod.hdll` into the directory and writes a launcher (`run.sh`, or `run.cmd` on Windows) that starts the game with the right library path.
+The [stage command](guides/tools-cli.md#stage) copies the FMOD libraries and `hlaxe_fmod.hdll` into the directory.
+It also writes a launcher that starts the game with the right library path.
+The launcher is `run.sh`, or `run.cmd` on Windows.

     ```bash
     cd build/hl && ./run.sh
     ```

-    You should hear your event right away.
-Silence with a successful build usually means the banks are missing from `assets/fmod/Desktop`, and the game's console output says so when `FmodManager.EnableDebugMessages()` is on.
+    You hear your event right away.
+Silence with a successful build usually means the banks are missing from `assets/fmod/Desktop`.
+The game's console output says so when `FmodManager.EnableDebugMessages()` is on.

     **In the browser**: a js build stages the FMOD web engine instead of native libraries.